Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Method

 \section{Method}

-In this section, we first introduce the preliminaries of Knowledge Retrieval and MLLM, which are the foundation of our framework.
+In this section, we first introduce the preliminaries of Knowledge Retrieval and LVLM, which are the foundation of our framework.
 Then, we present the design of the Selector and Answerer for knowledge selection and question answering on knowledge respectively.
-Finally, we illustrate the cycle training method of two designed modules.
+Finally, we illustrate the self-bootstrap training method of two designed modules.